What is Keyword Cannibalization?

 When rolling out new products or analyzing campaign effectiveness, you must keep your overarching keyword strategy in mind, to avoid the pitfalls of overusing keywords across multiple pages and dropping in search rankings.
 Build a comprehensive keyword game plan, execute it consistency across all products and pages, and always remember to consider both the user and search engine bots.

 Get the Edge Over Your Competition

-If you would like to learn more about keyword cannibalization, ecommerce marketing or need some help with your online store, please get in touch with our team of ecomm experts.
+If you would like to learn more about keyword cannibalization, e-commerce marketing or need some help with your online store, please get in touch with our team of e-commerce experts.
 We can help with everything from site audits to full rebuilds, and comprehensive digital marketing services!